-The build chamber is filled with inert gas to minimize the oxidation of the metal powder.
+The build plate chamber is filled with inert gas to minimize the oxidation of the metal powder.
 It is then heated to the optimal build temperature.

-A thin layer of metal powder is spread over the build platform and a high power laser scans the cross-section of the component, melting (for fusing) the metal particles together and creating the next layer.
+A thin layer of metal powder is spread over the build plate platform and a high power laser scans the cross-section of the component, melting (for fusing) the metal particles together and creating the next layer.
 The entire area of the model is scanned so the part is built fully solid.

 When the scanning process is complete, the build platform moves downwards by one layer thickness and the recoater spreads another thin layer of metal powder.
 The process is repeated until the whole part is complete.

 Following the removal of support structures to separate the parts from the building platform, you can mill, drill or polish.
 For instance, internal surfaces such as those in internal or tempering channels can be polished using abrasive flow machining.

 Here are the other ways to improve the surface quality of your 3D printed metal during the additive manufacturing process.

 Heat treatment.
 This is used to improve the mechanical and tactile properties of the surface.

 Electropolishing.
 This electrochemical treatment significantly improves the surface finish of metal 3D printing.
 This is used to minimize microroughness and reduce the risk of dirt or product residues.
 This also improves the cleanability of the surfaces.

 This is also used for deburring, brightening and passivating for surfaces exposed to abrasive media.
 This process doesn’t involve mechanical, thermal or chemical impact.
 This can also be used to treat small and mechanically fragile parts.

 3D Printer that Prints Metal

 There are a number of 3D printers for metal in the market today and pretty sure, you have reached this part because you are looking for one.
 We won’t disappoint you because below you will find the top all-metal 3D printers that will surely suit your requirements in different categories.

 Best Industrial 3D Printer Metal